 What is impact investing?

 Impact investing is the act of financing an organization or fund that aims to provide a social or environmental impact in addition to a financial return, which can range from below-market to market-rate.
-The legal and regulatory framework for impact investing remains largely untested, so individuals who participate in this practice are often more risk-tolerant than the traditional philanthropist.
+Impact investing's legal and regulatory framework remains largely untested, so individuals who participate in this practice are often more risk-tolerant than the traditional philanthropist.

 How should I approach impact investing?